jnicholson-wcgs/L6-Stacks/README.md

 **Task Three**

-Implement and test the methods in Task One using a list implmentation (C# list collection or your own prior implementation)
+Implement and test the methods in Task One using a list implementation (C# list collection or your own prior implementation)

-**Task Three - Optional**
+**Task Four - Optional**

 Create an abstract class _Stack()
-Modify your implementations in Task One and Task Two to implment:
+Modify your implementations in Task One and Task Two to implement:
 - StackA- inherits from _Stack
 - StackL - inherits from _Stack

-Test your StackL and StackA classese
+Test your StackL and StackA classes